heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 As UDP does not provide any reliability mechanism, it is up to the application to implement it.
-For example, the application can implement a mechanism to acknowledge the reception of a datagram and retransmit it if it was not received.
+For example, the application can implement a mechanism to acknowledge the reception of a datagram and ask for retransmission if some parts of the data was not received.

 What is offered by default with TCP has to be implemented by the application with UDP.